calve/flycheck-infer/README.md

 ==============================================

-A java syntax checker using Facebook's [Infer](https://github.com/facebook/infer)
+Java syntax check and static analysis for Emacs using [Infer](https://fbinfer.com)